 The museum also features sculptures, decorative art, photographs and furniture.
-You can see the works of the most important impressionist artists - Monet with "Women in the Garden", "Heaps of Hay" and "Poppies", Renoir's famous works such as "Dances in the Moulin de la Galette" and "The Bathers", some of Degas's sculptures of famous dancers and Mannes most important works, "Breakfast on the Grass" and "Olympia".
+You can see the works of the most important impressionist artists - Monet with "Women in the Garden", "Heaps of Hay" and "Poppies", Renoir's famous works such as "Dances in the Moulin de la Galette" and "The Bathers", some of Degas's sculptures of famous dancers and Manet most important works, "Breakfast on the Grass" and "Olympia"

 Do not miss the works of the amazing realist Krove, which will leave you stunned with your mouth open.
-Then continue to the Impressionist side - paintings that accurately reflected what eye sees.
+Then continue to the Impressionist side - paintings that accurately reflect what the eye sees.

 As we continue to wander through the museum's parts, we arrive at the post-Impressionists part - those who rebelled and abandoned Impressionism in favor of establishing a new artistic language.
 Van Gogh, the father of expressionism, describes not only what exists in nature, but his moods and feelings, which are not only private and personal, and which embrace each other.

 The museum was built where a train station used to be.
 The station was inaugurated in 1900, but due to a lack of compatibility with newer and more modern trains, it was only used for 40 years.
 The building was used for several decades for different needs, until in the mid-1970's when the entire building was designated for demolition.
 A modern multi-functional complex was planned to be built there, but due to the stubbornness of the French museum management, which discovered the potential inherent in the special building, a museum dedicated to art from the second half of the 19th century to the early years of the 20th century was created there.